The Fat Tail: Chapter overview

 Geopolitical risk affects financial markets, corporate activity, and governments.
 These risks are more difficult to analyze because of their long duration, analytical bias, and the complexity of feedback loops and interacting risks.
 The first step in analyzing geopolitical risks is identifying risks through information gathering and early warning systems.
-Processing and analyzing this information correctly requires the use of different analytical frameworks and theories.
-Companies can mitigate geopolitical risks through keeping an open mind, having a nimble organizational structure, planning for vastly different scenarios, and purchasing political risk insurance.
+Processing and analyzing this information correctly requires using different analytical frameworks and theories.
+Companies can mitigate geopolitical risks by keeping an open mind, having a nimble organizational structure, planning for vastly different scenarios, and purchasing political risk insurance.